 Thirdly, Apple is experiencing delays in launching the updated version of its voice assistant Siri, which was highly anticipated in the context of generative AI development.
 These difficulties created uncertainty around the company’s upcoming innovations in user experience and artificial intelligence.

-Looking ahead, Apple forecast revenue growth for Q3 2025 to be in the low- to mid- single-digit range, with an expected gross margin between 45.5% and 46.5%.
+Looking ahead, Apple forecast Q3 2025 revenue growth in the low- to mid- single-digit range, with an expected gross margin between 45.5% and 46.5%.
 This projection reflected the company’s cautious optimism amid market pressure and internal challenges.

 A positive development for Apple shareholders was the announcement of a substantial share buyback program worth 110 billion USD, alongside a 4% increase in quarterly dividends to 0.26 USD per share.

-Apple released its report for Q3 of the 2025 financial year on 31 July 2025.
+Apple released its results for Q3 of the 2025 financial year on 31 July 2025.
 Below are the key figures compared to the same period in 2024: (https://investor.apple.com/investor-relations/default.aspx):

 Revenue by segment: